 A person that violates these prohibitions can face criminal charges per Penal Code 29825.
 However, this violation can be charged as a felony.
 There is a form (DV-800) that a restrained person must fill out related to firearms.
 It contains instructions related to appropriate places where restrained persons can turn in their firearms while the restraining order is pending.

-How Do I Get a Restraining Order?
+How Do I Get a Restraining Order in CA?

 The person who wants to seek protection via a domestic violence restraining order should contact a family law attorney to help draft and complete the various forms and documents necessary to get a restraining order.